Table of Contents

 My Own Experience

 Fortunately, my professional experience helped me ferret the trigger points and assess the other factors.
 Also, I was heading on a trip with lots of walking on uneven ground.
 Worse, I was taking long plane rides that would require holding my knees together, which seemed to aggravate this.
-Ultimately, I was able to quell the irritation and be able to enjoy my trip with minor inconvenience.
-My knee was barking a bit on days with lots of steps, but only in the first few days.
+Ultimately, I was able to quell the irritation and enjoy my trip with minor inconvenience.
+My knee barked a bit on days with lots of steps, but only in the first few days.
 Naturally, I take pain patches on my vacations, in case I have a problem.
-Instead, I was ok and used the patches on friends that were having low back and leg pain.
+Instead, I was ok and used the patches on friends who were having low back and leg pain.

 How You Activate and Intensify This Pain Pattern